tommyb82/tipsntricks/README.md

 #### Favourite static imports
 Add regularly used static imports to **Window - Preferences - Java - Editor - Content Assist - Favourites**.
 Good candidates are for example the Spring helper classes used in testing, e.g. `MockRestResponseCreators.*`, `MockMvcResultMatchers.*`, JUnit's `Assert.*` class, etc

+#### Maven err: Compiler error "archive for required library could not be read" - Spring Tool Suite
+E.g. with aspectjweaver dependency - JAR is present and not corrupt, can be opened in any zip utility..
+Resolution in STS 4 as described in this answer:  https://stackoverflow.com/a/78653511/2509595

 ### Git / EGit
 #### Git config editor Windows
 Fix it: